Central Christian College of the Bible evaluates applicants based upon Christian character, academic achievement, and church affiliation.

 A candidate for a degree must be a high school graduate with an acceptable record.
 As well, the ACT or SAT must be taken and the results reported to Central.
 Home schooled students will be evaluated for academic standing based solely on their standardized test scores.

-Central Christian College of the Bible does not discriminate on the basis of race, color, sex, age, disability, national or ethnic origin in employment, admissions, financial aid, and participation in College programs.
+Central Christian College of the Bible does not unlawfully discriminate on the basis of race, color, sex, age, disability, national or ethnic origin in employment, admissions, financial aid, and participation in College programs.

 Central Christian College of the Bible may choose to accept a maximum of 30 hours of accredited correspondence credit toward a degree.